asimihsan/onlinejudge/README.md

 ## TODO

--   When binding /tmp/foo then writing to foo.py, need to chmod a+rx foo.py!
-    -   Fix runner.go
+-   Fix javac and java to work; memory limits getting hit
+    -   memory limits hit during javac but seccomp in sandbox somehow suppressed this
+-   allow stdin as input and expected stdout as output.
+    -   runner passes stdin
+    -   runner still returns stdout, but additionally returns some boolean saying whether stdout is correct or not
+    -   but don't show a diff, or indicate what the correct stdout it! hide it.
+-   create a fizz buzz example, hard code it for now
--   setuid for runner in upstart conf not working, won't run, why?
+    -   given a single number input print out the correct fizz buzz output for 1 to n inclusive. -   setuid for runner in upstart conf not working, won't run, why?
 -   Defer gzip'ing of responses to nginx, let runner focus on running.
--   Add lots of other languages.
 -   Add seccomp whitelist to LXC provisioned by packer
     -   Use Docker perl script to generate (https://github.com/docker/docker/blob/master/contrib/mkseccomp.pl)
     -   Even if it's a 100% whitelist fine for now (bottom of https://github.com/lxc/lxc)